CryptedSnow/rest-api-practical-test/README.md

 DB_PASSWORD=secret
 ```

-7 - To performate the migrations, you need use the command:
+6 - To performate the migrations, you need use the command:
 ```
-docker-compose exec laravel.test php artisan migrate
+docker-compose exec app php artisan migrate
 ```

-8 - Use the command to perfomate the Seeders:
+7 - Use the command to perfomate the Seeders:
 ```
-docker-compose exec laravel.test php artisan db:seed
+docker-compose exec app php artisan db:seed
 ```

 Remember: If you have done the perfomation of migrations, don't need do again, skip the step 6.

-9 - To use ```pgAdmin``` services from Docker, you can access:
+8 - To use ```pgAdmin``` services from Docker, you can access:
 ```
 http://localhost:5050
 ```